I’m sure you’ve seen it all over your FB feed. Maybe you even added a status of your own.

-An experience that’s still clear in my mind included a trucker.
-Hubby and I were in his Bonneville a few months before we were married.
-The CB was on and counted on for information about the roads ahead.
+Hubby and I were in his old black Bonneville a few months before our wedding.
+His CB was on and counted on for information about the roads ahead.
 I still remember the shirt I was wearing.
-Short sleeved, large sideways stripes of white, blue and tealish-green, with some sporadic designs here and there.
+Short sleeved, large horizontal stripes of white, blue and tealish-green, with some sporadic designs here and there.
 I got it at JcPenney on the clearance rack years before, for like $1.50.
 It wasn’t tight or low-cut or otherwise attention-getting in any way.
 In fact, basically the only thing worth mentioning about it was the price.

 To this day I can still feel what I was feeling then.
-Objectified, ashamed, mocked, guilty, because why did I wear that stupid shirt today?
+Humiliated.
+Objectified.
+Ashamed, mocked.
+Guilty, because, why did I wear that stupid shirt today?
 Even though I knew in my heart, it wasn’t the shirt, it was the dirty mind of a lost man.
 Hubby got on the CB and yelled at him for talking about his fiancee that way.
-In between tears I searched for my jacket and covered myself.
+In tears, I searched for my jacket and covered myself.
 In the background I could hear the guy yelling back, calling Ryan a liar and to pull over so he could teach him a lesson.
 I don’t know how Ryan ended it.
 I do remember that the trucker with the blue tarp never answered, and I hoped that maybe he was a decent man.

 Those few moments in time were burned into my memory.
 My husband still remembers it.
 I know how it has forever given me a subconsciousness to be suspicious of truckers and to always, always make sure I am turned away or at least covered in layers when we take trips and will be on the highway.
 I could never, ever discount someone else’s story of sexual harassment, abuse or assault because I know how just those few moments have affected me.